jhoang3/EDA/README.md

 ### 4 - Feature Relationships
 Look at features together to understand relationships between them.
 Multivariate analysis with scatterplots, heatmaps, pairplots.

+### 5 - Ask a Question
+After visualizing the data and statistics, try to draw up a question to be answered from the dataset.

+After everything, one can begin to perform more advanced statistical analysis with machine learning models or other forms of analysis.